Christopher-Quattrocchi/research-and-planning/README.md

 -------------------------------------------------
 4/15
 Trying to re-familiarize myself with the project.
-I know that I need to replace to token bridge; the one I incorporated was deprecated, and L1DEX should be available now
+I know that I need to replace to token bridge; the one I incorporated was deprecated, and L1DEX should be available now.
+Learning about L1DEX.
+Technically it is not a bridge, but provides the functionality of one.
+What this means in practice I'm not sure.
+L1DEX is a no-go for now.
+The docs/API are still not where they could be.
+Choosing a temp bridge to use to advance the project until L1DEX is feasible.
+Thinking about going with Rhino.fi, seems interesting.
+Faster, avoids a lot of the congestion on eth.
+Processes orders as batches.
+Uses smart contracts.
+Wasn't intended to do smart contracts yet but it might be worth it.